eu-cdse/documentation/APIs/STAC.md

 #### Sortby option

-Sortby option allows users to define the fields by which to sort results.
+The sortby option allows users to define the fields by which to sort results.

 The acceptable arguments for this option are: